Copyright © 2006-2009 Black Hen Farm, Inc. All rights reserved. | Privacy Policy | Terms of Service

 queue, because sometimes we don't have enough, as our farm is

 small.
-You must pick up your eggs by 5:30pm on Wednesday or noon
+You must pick up your eggs by noon, unless we have a special

-by email.
+arrangement.
+We will confirm by email.

 We will sometimes let people pick up eggs at our gate if there is a